brackeen/glfm/README.md

 The script will ask a few questions and output a new project.
 After creation, you can edit the `main.c` file.

-### Xcode
+### New Xcode project
-If the experimental `new_project.py` script doesn't work for you, you can create a new project in Xcode pretty easily:
+If the `new_project.py` script doesn't suit you, you can create a new project for iOS:

-1. Create a new project with the "iOS Empty Application" template.
+1. In Xcode, create a new project with the "iOS Empty Application" template.
 2. Delete `AppDelegate.h`, `AppDelegate.m`, and `main.m`.
 3. Add the GLFM source files (in `include` and `src`) to the project.
 4. Create a new C/C++ file with a <code>void glfm_main(GLFMDisplay *display)</code> function.